Christian County Emergency Services (CCES) Delivers BIG from a Re-imagined Dispatch Center Space

 - The monitor array holds eight (8) monitors for each workstation (three more than the previous design).
 With this design, operators have room to spread visual information out and there is room to dedicate screens to new technology applications, as needed.

-- The use of slatwall segments atop side extensions provide usable vertical mounting for Status Light, small format CPUs and additional work tools.
+- The use of Slatwall segments atop side extensions provides usable vertical mounting for Status Light, small format CPUs, and additional work tools.

 Overall, Bacon summarizes the experience this way: